Cray-HPE/docs-csm/operations/fm_on_baremetal/Enabling_FM_On_Baremetal_Post_CSM_Upgrade.md

 ### Open console to check the progress of the upcoming boot

-Run below command in a different screen to check the progress of the boot which we are going to initiate in the next step.
+Run below command in a different terminal to check the progress of the boot which we are going to initiate in the next step.

 **Note: ** Here `xname` can be `fmn001 or `fmn002` based on which FMN is getting booted with.